24/7 VALENCIA:Tell us something about your background and experiences…

 How do you see Valencia as a place to live?

 Valencia is just the right size to be a great city rather than a sprawling, urban monstrosity.
 The climate is mild and communications are good.
 This, along with its character, makes it an ideal place to live.

 Have we seen the end of the crisis in Valencia?

 The end of the crisis will come when people start to think of the common good of others.
 While we only think about accumulating material possessions we will never be happy.
 We have to change our way of thinking and acting.

 Dried fruits have many healthy properties and help maintain good cholesterol.
 They are rich in antioxidants, vitamins, magnesium, fibre, calcium, iron and help fight the free radicals associated with the ageing process.
 They are a source of energy and form a traditional part of the Mediterranean diet.

 At ‘Frutos Secos del Carmen’ we have a variety of almonds like ‘Marcona’ of the highest quality with raw, roasted and toasted choices.
 We have excellent ‘Macadamia’ nuts with both fried and raw choices as well as Spanish ‘Nogal’ nuts and ‘Pacana’.
 You can also find Turkish pistachios and ‘Giant U.S.A.’ pistachios.
 We have organic ‘Rey Solomon’ dates, ‘Malaga Moscatel 7 Coronas’ raisins, which is the best raisin grape in the world.
 You can enjoy superb ‘Orejónes’(strips) of dried peaches, Brazil nuts, pumpkin seeds and more.
 We have the best choice of products combined with homemade choices too.
-We have been serving our clients for 40 years.
+We have been serving our clients for over 40 years.